What to know

 Prior to the 2022 global outbreak, clade II mpox was found in Western Africa, with occasional travel-related cases in other parts of the world.

 Since the outbreak began, clade II mpox has been seen in many countries where mpox had not previously been reported.
-Clusters of cases continue in these same areas.
+Clusters of cases continue in many of these same countries.

 Improved surveillance because of the ongoing capacity-building during the outbreak means cases can be found quickly.
-In recent months, there have been outbreaks in South Africa and Cote d'Ivoire.
+In late summer 2024, there were outbreaks in South Africa and Cote d'Ivoire.

-Since 2022, there have been a total of more than 102,000 clade II mpox cases worldwide, with 222 reported deaths.
+Since January 1, 2022, there have been a total of more than 102,000 clade II mpox cases worldwide, with more than 220 reported deaths.
 Overall, the number of cases worldwide have gone down steadily since the peak in 2022.
-In 2024, there have been nearly 9,000 cases of clade II mpox around the world (Source: WHO).
+So far in 2024, there have been nearly 9,000 cases of clade II mpox around the world (Source: WHO).

 CDC continues to work with international partners, global health organizations, and ministries of health on mpox preparedness, surveillance, and testing.